operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 ```

 Finally, run your bundle.
 If your bundle image is hosted in a registry that is private and/or
-has a custom CA, these [configuration steps][image-reg-config] must be complete.
+has a custom CA, these [configuration steps][image-reg-config] must be completed.

 ```sh
 operator-sdk run bundle example.com/nginx-operator-bundle:v0.0.1
 ```

-Check out the [docs][tutorial-bundle] for a deep dive into `operator-sdk`'s OLM integration.
+Check out the [docs][tutorial-bundle] for a deep dive into the `operator-sdk`'s OLM integration.

 ## Create a Nginx CR